hpssjellis/maker100-eco/README.md

 <br><br><br>
 ## IoT part of the in-person course using the XiaoEsp32s3-sense
-Note: soldered headers not needed yet
+Note: soldered headers not needed (this part of the course could be done earlier)

 | Topic | Example Code| Video | Instructions |
 |:---|:---|:---|:---|